Feenders/miresize/README.md

 ```html
 <img src="images/myLargeImg.jpg" class="img-fluid" width="250" height="128" data-resize="crop" />
 ```
-This will crop a image to exactly 250 x 128 pixels and put it into images/.thumbs/250-128/myLargeImg.jpg.
+This will crop an image to exactly 250 x 128 pixels and put it into images/.thumbs/250-128/myLargeImg.jpg.
 The data-resize attribute does the trick.
 The html Image src attribute will be replaced with the urls to the scaled version in the .thumbs - folder.

 Images can be scaled, cropped or filled